GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 ## Redeem script

 Multisignature requires each of the multiple private keys to be accompanied by a redeem script.
-This script, each of which is identical, defines how the keys combine to release funds.
-Losing all redeem scripts leads to the total loss of funds.
+These scripts, all of which are identical, define how the keys combine to release funds.
+Losing all redeem scripts, if the recommended test withdrawal is not performed, leads to the total loss of funds.
+Performing the recommended test withdrawal means the redeem script can be found on the blockchain, assuming the cold storage address is still known.

 ## Offline key storage